The best acne treatment plan is always a holistic approach. This means a combination of diet, lifestyle, supplementation and skincare.

 Zinc

-Zinc is a naturally occurring mineral that has both anti-inflammatory and antibacterial properties, which helps to symptomatically clear up acne lesions.
+Zinc is a naturally occurring mineral that has both anti-inflammatory and antibacterial properties, which helps to symptomatically clear blemishes.

 Vitamin C

-Vitamin C is an anti-inflammatory which helps to clear up acne lesions.
+Vitamin C is an anti-inflammatory which helps to clear blemishes.

-Its ability to stimulate collagen production also helps to clear acne hyperpigmentation (discolouration) scars.
+Its ability to stimulate collagen production also helps to clear hyperpigmentation (discolouration) scars.

 Jojoba oil

-Jojoba oil also is both an anti-inflammatory and antimicrobial, which helps to heal existing acne.
+Jojoba oil also is both an anti-inflammatory and antimicrobial, which helps to heal existing blemishes.

 Clays

 Natural clays used on the skin as a face mask have the benefit of drawing out impurities from the skin.
-This helps in the prevention of new acne lesions.
+This helps in the prevention of new blemishes.

-Clays are also naturally anti-inflammatory and antibacterial which helps to clear up existing acne.
+Clays are also naturally anti-inflammatory and antibacterial which helps to clear existing blemishes.

 Essential oils